Final End to 35 years of Legal Challenges ?

 I am now trying to implement the 2013 farm proposal plan , and the series of planning applications flowing from it – see ‘ William and Louise overwhelmed by support….’ and ‘ final go ahead for plans ?’
 I have 10 planning approvals since 2013, and I submitted four further applications in 2020 to secure the future of the garden and business centre as a green creative hub , rather than being forced to sell for residential re-development – amazingly , but predictably – despite everything that has gone before, my neighbour and his agent Doug Brown are still referring to the dispute over the road in their letters of objection, and still appear to be refuting my ownership of , and free rights of access along the road .
 Doug Brown re F_TH_20_1418.
 Mr. Miles is still chairman of the Cliftonville sub branch of the South Thanet Conservative Association.
 STCA roles AGM 21 Our new conservative ward councillor is still supporting their objections rather than officer recommendations and the 30+ letters of support.

-Extraordinarily Mr. Miles is still pursuing his 2019 planning applications for extra houses on his ‘paddock’ area and subdivisions of his house , even now after the deed of grant , grants him express rights of way to use the paddock as a horse paddock and/or for storing building materials used in relation to the maintenance of ENH as a single private dwelling only -all the attempts to claim prescriptive or other such rights made over 35 years have been defeated and are/were always ‘estopped’ by the scope of the agreed express rights granted by me and my father over my roads in the first place.
+Equally extraordinarily, Mr. Miles is still pursuing his 2019 planning applications for extra houses on his ‘paddock’ area and subdivisions of his house , even now after the deed of grant , grants him express rights of way to use the paddock as a horse paddock and/or for storing building materials used in relation to the maintenance of ENH as a single private dwelling only -all the attempts to claim prescriptive or other such rights made over 35 years have been defeated and are/were always ‘estopped’ by the scope of the agreed express rights granted by me and my father over our roads in the first place.

-What Mr. Miles loses sight of is that his easement was granted to serve East Northdown House under the terms of his 1982 sales contract – as a single private dwelling – not multiple dwellings or commercials uses, and there was to be no conversion of the outbuilding to further accommodation.
+What Mr. Miles loses sight of is that his easement was granted to serve East Northdown House under the terms of his 1982 sales contract – as a single private dwelling – not multiple dwellings or commercials uses, and there was to be no conversion of the outbuildings to further accommodation.
 Prescriptive rights rely on proving long established additional ‘adverse’ extra uses.
 But, as proven in 2013, there are none and have never been any – the paddock may be used as a paddock ancillary to the main house, as also with ‘Mockett’s Cottage’ which has only ever been used as an ancillary staff or family annex to the main house, not a separate dwelling with any independent access rights.
 Thus the house and grounds have only ever remained in use as a ‘single private dwelling’ since 1982, in accordance with the rights originally granted.
-Attempts to refute my father’s or my title to the road and blue land failed .
+Attempts to refute my father’s or my title to the road and blue land have failed .
 Other means of access out onto the land would require proof of title to the boundary wall -my barrister tells me that you cannot gain title to a wall by adverse possession unless you are humpty dumpty !
 Following first registration of the road in 2011, attempts to demonstrate and claim additional independent or multiple rights of way for new commercial uses or multiple housing units in defiance of the 1982 sales contract also failed – leading to the 2013 settlement .
 The 8 year attempts to overturn and ‘strike out’ the terms of the 2013 global settlement have now also failed .
 No further settlement could be reached despite two days of mediation at the International Dispute Resolution Centre in Fleet St. and further negotiations with countless further offers made by us, that were all ignored.
 Extraordinarily this was despite the fact that Mr. Miles had indemnified me for my ongoing costs of completing the deed of grant at the Land registry in 2013.
 We have assessed these costs at £291k so far and counting, and made concessionary offers to settle well below this- also ignored.
 Any further attempt to break the terms of these two contracts or now the 2020 Deed of grant , each signed by Mr. Miles, would certainly fail again .
 His uses must not cause nuisance to the occupiers of East Northdown Cottage – not vice versa.
 Use of the East Northdown Cottage side access (the blue land) was never intended to be for any new or additional uses beyond those prevailing in 1982, and so it is not in my power to grant or concede any such additional rights by this route.
 Under the 2013 settlement he is barred from repeating any previous legal claims against us including any repeated claims for additional proscriptive rights for secondary uses or dwellings.
 He has made none of the contribution to the maintenance of the road, specified in his sales contract since 1986, and so under the 2013 settlement terms has no say in its maintenance .
 He is barred from making any complaint over its use (by anyone) or its condition to anyone.
 Any claims against me that have actually got to court have been judged to be ‘utterly without merit’ – any further such claims , in breach of the settlement terms reached would be similarly dismissed .
 Under the 2013 terms of settlement I was given an indemnity by Mr. Miles for my ongoing costs in completing the deed of grant, such that one would therefore anticipate that any further costs incurred by me in defending against any such further groundless, unnecessary, challenges to the deed, contract or settlement terms, repeated groundless claims of nuisance against me, or repeated groundless claims of new rights of way over my roads should also be awarded to me on an indemnity basis.
 Given the humiliation that Dr Sampson received in the summing up and judgement of May 2020, and his failure to get his client to settle or concede at any stage of the litigation before defeat in court, we would urge any legal or other professional , or potential purchaser of any part of East Northdown House , Paddock or Orchard to fully check out the true legal position , set out above, with both sides of the arguments, rather than just Mr. Miles side, before embarking on any further litigation, developments or land sales/purchases.

-The final position remains that any attempts to access any secondary dwellings or new uses over my land ,without any agreement to do so, would amount to both Trespass and Breach of contract and that any further repeats of past legal challenges or claims are not barred under the terms of the 2013 settlement.
+The final position remains that any attempts to access any secondary dwellings or new uses over my land ,without any agreement from me to do so, would amount to both Trespass and Breach of contract and that any further repeats of past legal challenges or claims are barred under the terms of the 2013 settlement.